glburman/ListPagerRazorLibrary/README.md

 ## ListPagerModel C# Class

+ListPagerModel.cs is required to implement the pager.
+See Examples for implemenation details.
-ListPagerModel.cs provides the following method and properties:
+In summary it provides the following method and properties:

 **CheckBoundaries()**